 I don’t care what the diet is, if you’re going to experience healthy weight loss, there is one thing that must be right.
 It must get rid of fat.
 Weight loss can come from losing water, bone or muscle, which obviously is not healthy.
 The key to weight loss that results from losing fat is maintaining low insulin levels.
-A person with high insulin will have have an increased risk of heart disease, MS, clinical long-term depression, high PSA levels (in men), high cholesterol, high blood pressure, type 2 diabetes, obesity, inflammation of the liver, chronic pain, and arthritis.
-That may sound complicated but it is really pretty simple.
+A person with high insulin will have an increased risk of heart disease, MS, clinical long-term depression, high PSA levels (in men), high cholesterol, high blood pressure, type 2 diabetes, obesity, inflammation of the liver, chronic pain, and arthritis.
+That may sound complicated, but it is really pretty simple.
 I promise by the end of this post you will understand what I’m talking about.
 In fact, if you read this and still don’t get it I want to hear from you!
 Sadly, exercise alone is not an effective way to achieve weight loss.
 The truth is that if you’re going to shed some fat, you’re going to have to change the way you eat.

 Losing FAT is NOT simply a matter of eating fewer calories than you use!